 Conclusion

-Building Information Modelling (BIM) is an innovative method that has the potential to revolutionise the way engineering projects are planned, implemented and managed.
+Building Information Modeling (BIM) is an innovative method that has the potential to revolutionise the way engineering projects are planned, implemented and managed.
 BIM offers a wide range of benefits, including improved accuracy and efficiency in project planning, improved collaboration between project stakeholders, reduction of project costs and time, and integration of sustainability aspects into construction projects.